The small black hole illusion

 so that near-horizon and asymptotic charges do not coincide.
 In the language of \cite{Marolf:2000cb}, these are respectively the ``Page charge'' and ``Maxwell charge''.

 The correct way to determine the relation between those and the number of solitonic 5-branes is to couple the theory to a stack of $N$ of these branes.
-This can be done by dualizing the Kalb-Ramond 3-form into the NSNS 7-form $\tilde H=d\tilde B=\star e^{-2\phi} H$ and coupling the 6-form $\tilde B$ to the worldvolume action of $N$ solitonic 5-branes by means of Wess-Zumino terms, as reviewed in Appendix \ref{app:WZ}.
+This can be done by dualizing the Kalb-Ramond 3-form into the NSNS 7-form $\tilde H=d\tilde B=\star e^{-2\phi} H$ and coupling the 6-form $\tilde B$ to the worldvolume action of $N$ solitonic 5-branes by means of a Wess-Zumino term, as reviewed in the supplemental material.
 The net effect is a localized source at the right-hand-side of the Bianchi identity (\ref{eq:bianchi}).
 Thus, the number of S5-branes in our solution may be computed according to

-In the first term we used Stokes' theorem and the integral is taken on the boundary of GH space (\ref{eq:GH}), while in the second the integral is taken over the full GH space.
-The result of the integration coincides with the identification in (\ref{eq:charges}) --- see Appendix \ref{app:WZ} --- and therefore it is the near-horizon charge $q_0$ the one that counts the number of S5-branes.
+In the first term we used Stokes' theorem and the integral is taken on the boundary of the GH space (\ref{eq:GH}), while in the second the integral is taken over the full GH space.
+The result of the integration coincides with the identification in (\ref{eq:charges}) --- see the supplemental material --- and therefore it is the near-horizon charge $q_0$ the one that counts the number of S5-branes.

 On the other hand, the asymptotic charge does have a physical meaning by itself and, moreover, gives the contribution to the mass of the black hole.
 The negative subtraction in (\ref{eq:z0charge}) is telling us that the higher-curvature terms introduce a screening mechanism such that the charge and mass detected at infinity are smaller than the local charge produced by the 5-branes.
 The effective number of S5-branes detected at infinity is